Haptik announces launch of Buzzo: Voice Assistant for eCommerce

 - First implementation is for JioMart - one of India's largest grocery platforms with more than 3 million orders a month

-MUMBAI, India, Feb.
-25, 2021 /PRNewswire/ -- Jio Haptik Technologies Limited, a subsidiary of Reliance Jio Platforms, today announced the launch of its new product - Buzzo, an AI-powered voice assistant to improve the digital shopping experience.
+NEW YORK, Feb.
+25, 2021 /PRNewswire/ -- Jio Haptik Technologies Limited, a subsidiary of Reliance Jio Platforms, today announced the launch of its new product Buzzo, an AI-powered voice assistant to improve the digital shopping experience.
 With Buzzo, Haptik brings the simplicity of an in-store assisted experience to apps and websites, navigating through the variety of product choices using a voice enabled interface.

-In the post pandemic era, e-commerce sales have grown by 7-8% in India (as stated by Forrester Research) and digital is now the default way of shopping for most millennials.
+In the post pandemic era, according to Forrester Research, e-commerce sales have grown by 20% in the US and digital is now the default way of shopping for most millennials.
 However, searching through long product catalogs and finding the most suitable products continues to remain a cumbersome experience.
-According to Statistica, 61% people feel that search and navigation and the subsequent ease of finding products is one of the most important factors of the online shopping experience.

 Buzzo uses Haptik's cutting edge NLU combined with product meta data such as filters, reviews, pricing, tags, etc. to understand a user's requirements spoken in colloquial language and provide recommendations similar to an in store sales agent.
-The AI assistant also knows how to nudge relevant upsells & cross sells within the natural flow of an interaction, add multiple items to cart in a single voice command and overall make the checkout process 3x faster than the traditional menu driven interface.
+The AI assistant also knows how to nudge relevant upsells & cross sells and add multiple items to cart in a single voice command, leading to a much faster overall checkout process.

 Buzzo's first implementation is in JioMart - one of India's largest e-grocery platforms.
 Over a million end customers have used the AI assistant already with a 50% increase in conversion rate from browsing to purchase.